On the consistency of Constraints in Matter Field Theories: Abstract

 \section{Abstract}

-We consider how the principles of causality and equivalence restrict the background in which matter field theories are defined; because these matter field theories have to respect those constraints, then they will result to be inconsistent in general.
+We consider how the principles of causality and equivalence restrict the background in which matter field theories are defined; those constraints develop in restrictions for these matter field theories: the simplest matter field theory aside, all other less simple matter field theories are too complex therefore resulting to be inconsistent in general instances.